What Is Forex Trading and How Does It Work?

 | GBP/ZAR | British Pound / South African Rand |

-Exotic pairs are volatile, which may interest experienced traders who want to take advantage of the potential for high profits.
+Exotic pairs are volatile, which may appeal to experienced traders who want to take advantage of the potential for higher profits.

-Anyone serious about becoming a successful trader must become familiar with the CFD trading meaning in order to fully understand 'What is forex trading and how does it work?'
+Anyone serious about becoming a successful trader must become familiar with the CFD trading meaning in order to fully understand 'what is forex trading and how does it work?'
 So, how does currency trading work in terms of CFDs?
 Forex pairs are often traded as CFDs, otherwise known as Contracts for Difference.
-A CFD is an arrangement that a trader makes with the broker that allows you to trade on the price movements of an asset without purchasing it.
+A CFD is an arrangement that a trader makes with a broker that allows the trader to speculate on the price movements of an asset without owning it.

 CFD forex trading involves a trader entering a deal based on how much they think a particular currency pair will move over a period of time.
 A trader's gain or loss comes from the difference between the price at which they open the position and the price at which they close it.
 The key takeaway from the CFD trading meaning is that traders can gain access to the market without having to own the underlying asset - only the asset's price movements matter.
 In terms of forex trading, the asset is the currency pair.
 This is CFD forex trading at its core.